veeto

 Summary

-Assembly Member Ward's legislation prohibits businesses from using electronic surveillance data to set customized prices for individual consumers or groups.
+Assembly Member Ward's legislation prohibits businesses from using personal data collected through electronic surveillance to set customized prices for individual consumers or groups.
 The bill defines "surveillance pricing" as pricing decisions based on information gathered through sensors, cameras, device tracking, or biometric monitoring in physical or digital environments.

 40% progression